ksatirli/code-all-the-things-terraform-x-aws/README.md

   - [Author Information](#author-information)
   - [License](#license)

+## Prerequisites

+As part of this workshop, you will be using [HashiCorp Terraform](https://www.terraform.io) and [Amazon Web Services](https://aws.amazon.com).

+For instructions on how to install Terraform. please see our [Learn Guide](https://learn.hashicorp.com/terraform/getting-started/install.html).

+On that page, you will find instructions for macOS (using `brew`), Windows (using `choco`) as well as a manual installation path.
 ## Reading material

 This section is a collection of links that will help you make the most of today's session.